oVirt/ovirt-engine-metrics/packaging/setup/ansible/roles/manage_services/README.md

     configure_ovirt_machines_for_metrics.sh --tags=manage_services -e "service_state=stopped"

-Or add the following line to the config.yml file and run  configure_ovirt_machines_for_metrics.sh
+or add the following line to the config.yml file and run configure_ovirt_machines_for_metrics.sh

 ::

     service_state: stopped

-You don't need a configuration file if you wish to use default options.
+You don't need to update the configuration file if you wish to use default options.